Who must file campaign disclosure reports?

 local candidates?

-If such a committee exceeds the $3,000 filing threshold at either the state or
+If such a committee exceeds the $5,000 filing threshold, it must file a

 file any other disclosure documents.